 Afterward, have children share their silly songbirds in small groups.

-Materials: for each child or pair of children: a Silly Songbird card, science journals or clipboards with paper, pencils, crayons, markers or colored pencils.
+Materials: for each child or pair of children: a Silly Songbird card, science journals or clipboards with paper, pencils; optional: colored pencils.

 SPOT MY BIRD